Connect SlateDB to S3

 Section titled “Create a project”Let’s start by creating a new Rust project:

-Section titled “Add dependencies”Now add SlateDB and the object_store
+Section titled “Add dependencies”Now add SlateDB and the required dependencies to your Cargo.toml:

 You’ll also need the AWS CLI: